How to Measure Employee Ownership

 by Kevin McManus, Chief Excellence Officer and Systems Guy, Great Systems

-I was once asked in an e-mail how I would measure employee ownership in a company.
-Before we get into the suggestions that I offered, we might want to first consider the question itself.
+People often ask me how to measure employee ownership in a company.
+Before we get into the suggestions that I offer, let’s first consider the question itself.
 Why is it important to have high levels of employee ownership?
 To some, this might sound like a silly question.
 Conversely, there are people out there who really don’t care if the levels of employee ownership in their company are high or not.
 Why do I believe that high levels of employee ownership are important?

 The Need for High Levels of Employee Ownership